You Are More Than Capable

-Some people have been discouraged by the lack of support they have received from friends and family for their ventures.
+While blogs like wyoming-chamber.org may provide support for people starting their own business in the form of useful tips and advice in their posts, some people have been discouraged by the lack of support they have received from friends and family for their ventures.
 Read somewhere that the least reliable people you can have when you start a business are friends.
 There are many stories online about that as well as advice what to do when it happens to you.
 We all know that word-of-mouth promotion of your venture by family and friends is such an important thing for a start-up but often it does not come.
+This can be disappointing, but there are many other ways to get a business off the ground, such as by using social media.
+Business owners can use Instagram to promote their business.
+Some business owners might even want to click here to learn about purchasing some followers to boost the account even more.
+This can help a business to succeed.
 So, when your page, blog, store, etc starts to take off and the people who would not put in a word for you, even like or share your blog start claiming association with you or worse yet, copying your efforts, do you get angry, hostile and tell them off, reminding them how they did not support you when you were starting out?
 Ignoring their requests, blocking or deleting them from your Facebook page because they continually steal your content and parts of your story is another option.
 But will this make a difference?
 Are you simply being just like them – envious, mean-spirited, bitter, jealous, lacking imagination and originality?

 This has happened to me and continues and quite honestly, I had a mix of these responses.
 One thing that I most certainly have not done and ask you not to be tempted to do is to stop telling your story in whatever form that you do.
 Whether it is a blog, an actual store or an online business, here are some things that will help you throughout this year to keep your faith, keep it moving as our Fashion Contributor, Mardene Carr, often says and keep growing: